 The film stars Dani Rovira and María Valverde as Eva and Alex, a couple planning to get married in a small village in England.

-Their plans are foiled by an air traffic controller strike, preventing them from reaching their destination.
+An air traffic controller strike foils their plans, preventing them from reaching their destination.
 As the wedding guests try to get to their venue, chaos happens.
 Mishaps disrupt the wedding plans in the story.

-You can watch this film to learn new Spanish words about marriage customs and romantic relationships.
-You will study a vast number of extra terms without even noticing it.
+Watch this film to learn new Spanish words about marriage customs and romantic relationships.
+You will study a vast number of extra terms without even noticing them.

 16. Padre no hay más que uno – Father there is only one / 2019

-The “Padre no hay más que uno” is a comedy movie directed by Santiago Segura featuring Javier.
-He is a husband and father of five children who receive little attention from him.
+“Padre no hay más que uno” is a comedy movie directed by Santiago Segura.
+It stars Javier.
+Javier is a husband and father of five children who receive little attention from him.

 He learns the difficulty of caring for his five children alone when his wife leaves him during a week of holidays.

-He was left with no choice but to spend time with his children.
-They face many difficult situations but manage to come out on top.
+He had no choice but to spend time with his children.
+They faced many difficult situations but managed to come out on top.

 If you want to learn everyday phrases, you must watch this Spanish film.
 You don’t have to understand everything, so don’t worry.
 By turning on the subtitles, you will surely gain knowledge.